 These issues include playing for real money, using your credit card to deposit, how old you must be to gamble, and what obligations you have for paying taxes on your winnings.
-Your US state's online poker laws cover a lot of bases and even ignoring one of them could lead to serious legal troubles in your future.
+Your US state's online poker laws cover a lot of bases and are quite complex.
 Do the research now and play with some serious peace of mind.

 What do you need to know about US online poker:

 And those are the answers we are going to bring you.